ahmedmani/mcdonalds-bot/README.md

 # mcdonalds-bot
- a mcdonalds bot that scrapes a list of availabe menu items in mcd Us restaurants
+ this is a web scraper built on the mcd app api, it scrapes a list of availabe menu items in mcdonald's Us restaurants